Need help with your essay?

 Call Veritas Prep at +1-310-295-2098 or click to

-With Round 1 application deadlines coming up, we thought we’d take the opportunity to analyze Georgetown / McDonough’s essay topics for the 2012-2013 admissions season.
-The McDonough adcom has made some fairly significant changes to the essay questions this year, as applicants now must answer two essays and a short response rather than four essays.
+With August and the application season beginning, we are taking the opportunity to analyze Georgetown / McDonough’s essay topics for the 2013-2014 admissions season.
+After heavily revising the essay questions last year, the McDonough adcom has made no further changes for this season, and applicants must still answer the same two essays and a short response.
 Let’s take a look at each question and consider possible approaches one might take in crafting a response:

 Essay 1 (answer both Part A and Part B):